adesandr/GliderThrow_Meter/docs/hardware-design/index.rst

 BOM can be downloaded at this link `xlsx file <https://github.com/adesandr/GliderThrow_Meter/blob/master/docs/_bom/bom.xlsx>`_

+Pick & Places file can be downloaded at this link

 Gerber files can be downloaded at this link `zip file <https://github.com/adesandr/GliderThrow_Meter/blob/master/Gerber/ESP_MAD_Gerber.zip>`_

 Eagle files can be downloaded at this link `zip file <https://github.com/adesandr/GliderThrow_Meter/blob/master/docs/Eagle/eagle-files.zip>`_